chayasin/chayasin/README.md

 - I read books and watch movies a lot!
 - Skilled in platformer games

 Ps.
-I love milk coffee and hate americano
+I love milk coffee

 <!---
 chayasin/chayasin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.